 Emperor Cheng of Han (51 BC — 7 BC), named Liu Ao, was the 12th monarch of the Han Dynasty.

-He was an ordinary monarch at the beginning, later spent more time enjoying lives with his lovers, which made his mother's clan obtained centralized power.
+He was an ordinary monarch at the beginning but later spent more time enjoying life with his lovers, which made his mother's clan obtain centralized power.

 Besides having declined the empire, Emperor Cheng of Han was quite famous for being bisexual and ended up in a concubine's bed.